AG-25/trivia-quiz-game/README.md

+# Trivia Quiz Game
-This is a trivia quiz game, which does the following:
+This is a trivia quiz with a graphical user interface.

+## How the game works
-1.)
-Extracts questions with true or false answers from the opentrivia API (URL provided below).
+1. Extracts true or false questions from the OpenTrivia API (URL provided below).
-2.)
-Serves questions to the player and keeps count of their score using a QuizBrain class.
-3.)
-Provides access to a graphical user interface (GUI) using a QuizInterface class, which utilises the tkinter module.
+1. Serves questions to the player through a graphical user interface using a QuizInterface class, which utilises the tkinter module.
+1. Checks answers and changes the question using a  QuizBrain class.
-4.)
-Ends the quiz after 10 questions have been answered and provides the players final score (note the number of questions can be altered in "data.py").
+1. Ends the quiz after 10 questions have been answered and provides the players final score.

-APIs used:
+## Installation
+* Download main.py and the other source code files in the src folder, or clone the repository.
+* Install the requests module using pip (see requirements.txt).
+* Start the game by running main.py

+## Supporting Libraries and APIs
-OpenTrivia (for quiz questions): https://opentdb.com/
+* OpenTrivia API (for quiz questions): https://opentdb.com/